by Anne Bishop

-Listening to Alexandra Harris narrate the Other series has been an absolutely joy.
-While Vision in Silver comes in at around 16 hours I was sadden when it was over.
-On the upside my home sparkled as I used every excuse possible to keep listening.
+Listening to Alexandra Harris narrate the Other series has been an absolute joy.
+While Vision in Silver comes in at around 16 hours I was saddened when it was over.
+On the upside, my home sparkled as I used every excuse possible to keep listening.
 While I have read all of the books, listening is my preferred method for this series.
 I love hearing the characters voices and Harris does such a great job with pacing and tone.
 For me she elevates the story bringing the world to life.
 I have no doubt I will listen to this again.

 Buy it, Own it, Hug it, Love it peeps!!!!
 If you don’t enjoy it I will eat crow.
 Seriously.